Llanthony Secunda Priory’s grounds are open all year round.

 A Sunday service operates on bank holiday Mondays; special timetables apply on other public holidays.
 Visit Stagecoach to plan your journey, and do check before you travel.

-Bicycle racks will be available after completion of our landscaping.
-However, nearby bicycle racks can be found outside Gloucestershire College, at Sainsbury’s, or in Gloucester Quays.
+Bicycle racks are available at the Priory, next to the accessible parking spaces.
 Llanthony Secunda is on National Cycle Route 41, and easily reached from National Cycle Route 45.

 Park & Ride